firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://list.iblocklist.com/?list=llvtlsjyoyiczbkjsxpf&fileformat=p2p&archiveformat=gz).

-The last time downloaded was found to be dated: Mon May 25 02:50:15 UTC 2015.
+The last time downloaded was found to be dated: Tue May 26 03:00:04 UTC 2015.

 The ipset `ib_bluetack_spyware` has **898** entries, **336971** unique IPs.